merrett010/agePartnershipCareersFairQuiz/README.md

 # Age Partnership Careers Fair Quiz
-This is a quiz app based on a base reactTemplate & has been created by the graduate web developers.
+This is a quiz app created from a base reactTemplate & has been created by the Graduate Software Developer team.
 It will be used at careers fairs to challenge potential new graduates.

 To get started run:
 npm install